Fort Lauderdale Drug and Alcohol Statistics

 Alcohol and Drug Laws in Fort Lauderdale

 The Marchman Act: The Marchman Act was a law passed in Florida to make sure you can get treatment for a substance use disorder, even if you are not in the right state of mind to make choices for yourself.
-This law encourages you to enter treatment voluntarily but also provides a path for you to enter treatment involuntarily if the situation calls for such action in specific circumstances.10
+This law encourages you to enter care voluntarily but also provides a path for you to enter involuntarily if the situation calls for such action in specific circumstances.10

 Family and Medical Leave Act (FMLA): This is a federal law that is also enacted in Florida.
 A company that employs 50 or more people is required to accommodate you if you voluntarily choose to take time off work and attend alcohol rehab.10 This law protects your job during the time you are in rehab but does not require your employer to pay you for your time off.
 You are allowed to take 12 weeks off in a 12-month time period.

 Treatment Opportunities for Individuals Convicted of Non-Violent Crimes: In Florida, if you have been convicted of a non-violent crime and have an alcohol use disorder, there are two other options for you besides going to jail.
+The Pretrial Intervention Program allows you to enter care for a year instead of spending time in jail.
+This program is offered to those who are first-time offenders charged with a substance abuse-related offense.11 The Diversionary Treatment Program (DTP) is a similar program that provides care for substance abuse and prevents felons from returning to prison.11.

 Florida Good Samaritan Overdose Prevention Law: Florida’s Good Samaritan law encourages anyone who witnesses or experiences an overdose to call 911 for emergency care without fear of being arrested or charged with an offense.12 This law is in place to ensure all get the care they need during an emergency situation.